cbev0x/cbev0x.github.io/_posts/2026-01-15-Injectics.md

 ![](../assets/img/2026-01-15-Injectics/14.png)

 Now we need to find valid payloads in order to read files on the system.
 I came across a CVE for Twig which allowed for abritrary PHP code to be ran via the sort filter.
-While using `{{ [‘id’,’’]|sort(‘system’) }}` didn’t work directly for RCE, it still output “Array” which meant I was on the right path.
+While using the system function to allow for commands didn’t work directly for RCE, it still output “Array” which meant I was on the right path.

-Checking some other functions we can use instead of system, I find that `{{[‘ls flags’,””]|sort(‘passthru’)}` works to display the flag filename.
+Checking some other functions we can use instead of system, I find that replacing system with passthru() works to display the flag filename.

 The passthru() function in PHP is for executing a system command and passing its raw output directly to the browser or standard output stream.